Ping i525 vs i210: What Are the Differences?

 Performance

-The Ping i210 is designed to provide golfers with a high level of precision and shot-making ability.
+The Ping i210 is designed to equip golfers with outstanding precision and shot-making ability.

 The iron features a traditional blade design that allows for more workability and control, while the CNC-milled cavity and grooves help to provide consistent spin and trajectory control.

-The multi-material construction of the i210 also helps to provide a solid and consistent feel at impact, allowing players to confidently hit shots with a high level of control.
+The multi-material construction of the i210 also helps to provide a solid and consistent feel at impact, allowing players to hit shots without losing control.

 Feel and Sound

-The Ping i210 provides a soft and consistent feel at impact, with a solid and powerful sound that is preferred by better players.
+The Ping i210 provides a soft and consistent feel at impact, with a solid and powerful sound.

 The is well-built and designed to help dampen vibration and create a smooth feel, while the elastomer insert provides a soft and responsive feel that golfers of all skill levels can appreciate.